RX-M/classfiles/lab-setup.md

 The lab exercises for RX-M courses are designed for completion on a base Ubuntu 16.04 64 bit system.
 The system should have 2+ CPUs, 2+ GBs of RAM and 30+ GB of disk.
-Students who have access to an appropriate existing system (e.g. a typical cloud instance) can perform the lab exercises on that system, however, RX-M provides a prebuilt lab VM wich offers a more reliable and safe environment for experimentation.
+Students who have access to an appropriate existing system (e.g. a typical cloud instance) can perform the lab exercises on that system, however, RX-M provides a prebuilt lab VM which offers a more reliable and safe environment for experimentation.

 The RX-M lab VM can be run on any of these virtualization platforms:
 - VMware Player (free) [Windows/Linux] https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/12_0